steveoro/goggles_api/README.md

 Basically:

+- login to docker from the console with `docker login` whenever you're using Docker for testing or development;
 - always develop with a running `guard` in background;
 - when you're ready to push, do a full test suite run (just to be sure);
-- run also an additional Brakeman scan before as suggested above.
+- run also an additional Brakeman scan before the push as suggested above.

+* * *

 ## Database setup